 Dr. Harold conducted a three-year study of more than 300 families.
 In the study, researchers showed kids videos of adults engaged in different styles of arguing.
 The researchers then asked the kids about the kind of fights they saw their parents have at home.
 Your argument may have nothing to do with your kids, but if you fight in destructive unregulated ways, it threatens their emotional stability.

-Multiple studies over the past several decades have told us that when children feel threatened emotionally, they will show showing predictable increases in depression, anxiety, hostility and aggression.
+Multiple studies over the past several decades have told us that when children feel threatened emotionally, they will show showing predictable increases in depression, anxiety, hostility, and aggression.
 John Gottman’s research shows that regular exposure to parental arguments produced serious side-effects in children that may be hard to detect at first.

 In yet another study, Gottman’s research team took urine samples every hour from 63 pre-schoolers over a 24-hour period.
-The 3- and 4-year-olds in homes in what Gottman as demonstrating great levels of “marital hostility” had significantly higher levels of stress hormones than those children whose parents’ marriages were identified as being happy and stable.
+The 3- and 4-year-olds in homes in what Gottman as demonstrating significant levels of “marital hostility” had significantly higher levels of stress hormones than those children whose parents’ marriages were identified as being happy and stable.

 The health consequences of this degree of ongoing emotional stress may not be known until years later.
 Research has shown that kids as young as 3 years old react to a conflict between parents.
 When children are upset by fighting or tension, they may act out in anger themselves.
 Sometimes they numb out into a dissociative trance or become very clingy.
 When kids from these unhappy homes reach adolescence, the behavioral implications are abundantly clear.
 Gottman followed these kids through age 15.
 The research findings showed that children of distressed marriages had a significantly greater rate of depression, peer problems, poor grades, and behavior issues such as truancy.
 And they were also more aggressive.